-Analysis of household data in vulnerable settings suggests that vulnerable groups typically rely heavily on markets as a source of food (Ravallion, 1997).1 Survey evidence shows that the share of poor households' food consumption procured through the market is usually high in both stable and unstable conditions.
-This reflects a common pattern across countries and different levels of development.2 Furthermore, research has shown that urbanization and rapidly spreading supermarket networks, particularly in middle- and low-income countries, are contributing to raising the proportion of household food which is procured through markets (Senauer et al., 1986; Kennedy and Reardon, 1994; Huang and Bouis, 2001; Bettencourt et al., 2007; Gómez et al., 2013; Dolislager, 2017).
+Analysis of household data in vulnerable settings suggests that vulnerable groups typically rely heavily on markets as a source of food (Ravallion, 1997).
+Survey evidence shows that the share of poor households' food consumption procured through the market is usually high in both stable and unstable conditions.
+This reflects a common pattern across countries and different levels of development.
+Furthermore, research has shown that urbanization and rapidly spreading supermarket networks, particularly in middle- and low-income countries, are contributing to raising the proportion of household food which is procured through markets (Bettencourt et al., 2007; Dolislager, 2017; Gómez et al., 2013; Huang & Bouis, 2001; Kennedy & Reardon, 1994; Senauer et al., 1986).

-While the demand for food - and particularly staple or basic food - is inelastic to price changes, particularly among the lower strata of population, the situation is rather diverse in terms of elasticity of supply.
+While the demand for food-and particularly staple or basic food-is inelastic to price changes, particularly among the lower strata of population, the situation is rather diverse in terms of elasticity of supply.
 Under an assumption of free trade and perfect competition, supply for a small importing country is perfectly elastic.
 In almost all cases in middle- and low-income countries, producers and traders face increasing marginal costs so that the elasticity of supply is greater than zero.
-De Matteis (2014) makes the case that supply elasticity in marginal and resource-poor areas is on the average lower than in productive areas, particularly when they are a long way from major commercial centres and transport networks.
-Supply elasticity can be constrained by the reduced availability of - and/or access to - critical inputs such as commodities or credit.
+De Matteis (2014) makes the case that supply elasticity in marginal and resource-poor areas is on the average lower than in productive areas, particularly when they are a long way from major commercial centers and transport networks.
+Supply elasticity can be constrained by the reduced availability of-and/or access to-critical inputs such as commodities or credit.
 In middle- and low-income countries the supply chain and access to credit are less than perfect at the best of times, and it is very likely that their performance worsens during a crisis (Ravallion, 1997).
 In this regard, there is abundant evidence that market and non-market credit institutions perform less well during crises, undermining the supply chain.
-In general terms, quite often unbalanced market behaviour reflects a low level of competition due to, for instance, collusion between traders (Sanogo and Amadou, 2010).
+In general terms, quite often unbalanced market behavior reflects a low level of competition due to, for instance, collusion between traders (Sanogo & Amadou, 2010).
 Nevertheless, Levine (2017) highlights how price rises determined by an imbalance of supply and demand, due to either a shortage of the former or an increase in the latter, sometimes perceived as a sign of market failure, are often powerful and effective signals that stimulate new trade into a market.